developeroliver/developeroliver/README.md

   - ⚽️  Arsenal FC
   - 🔗  Flutter
   - 📺  Movie & Series
-- 🌱 I’m currently learning Flutter and Nodejs
+- 🌱 I’m currently learning React and React-Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : developpeur.olive@gmail.com